Provided below are the biographies of the Foundation's Chairman, Founder and Treasurer, and President.

 A native of Stockholm and a graduate of Stockholm University with a degree in languages and political science, Osher pursued a career in publishing and advertising in Sweden before moving to the United States in the early 1980s.
 Her first visit to America in 1962 was to Maine where she participated as a student in the Experiment in International Living program.
 Over the years, she has represented both the Royal Swedish Academy of Engineering Sciences and the Swedish Tourist Board.

 Among numerous recognitions, including several American honorary degrees, Osher received the Eliason Award from the Swedish American Chamber of Commerce of Greater Los Angeles in 1999.
 She was a recipient of His Majesty the King’s Medal in 2002.
-In 2004 Barbro Osher was named SWEA International’s Woman of the Year, and in October, 2006, she was awarded an honorary doctorate from Göteborg University, Sweden and in 2010 from the Karolinska Institute.
+In 2004 Barbro Osher was named SWEA International’s Woman of the Year.
+In 2006, she was awarded an honorary doctorate from Göteborg University, Sweden and in 2010 from the Karolinska Institute.
 Also in 2010, she was recognized by the American-Scandinavian Foundation with its Award for Distinguished Public Service.
+In 2014, the Swedish Minister of Culture awarded her the honorary title of Professor in view of her significant contributions to Swedish and American cultural life.

 Mary G.F.
 Bitterman, President

-Mary G. F. Bitterman is President of The Bernard Osher Foundation, a 35-year-old philanthropic organization headquartered in San Francisco that supports higher education and the arts.
+Mary G. F. Bitterman is President of The Bernard Osher Foundation, a 40-year-old philanthropic organization headquartered in San Francisco that supports higher education and the arts.
 The Foundation provides post-secondary scholarship funding to colleges and universities across the nation, with special attention to reentry students.
-It also benefits programs in integrative medicine in the United States and Sweden, including centers at the University of California, San Francisco; Harvard Medical School and Brigham and Women’s Hospital in Boston; and the Karolinska Institute in Stockholm, Sweden.
-In addition, the Foundation supports a national network of lifelong learning programs for seasoned adults, the Osher Lifelong Learning Institutes, which currently operate on the campuses of 115 institutions of higher education from Maine to Alaska and Hawaii.
-Grants to selected cultural and arts organizations are made in the San Francisco Bay Area and the State of Maine.
+It also benefits programs in integrative medicine in the United States and Sweden, including centers at the University of California, San Francisco; Harvard Medical School and Brigham and Women’s Hospital in Boston; the Karolinska Institute in Stockholm, Sweden; Northwestern University; Vanderbilt University; the University of Miami; and the University of Washington.
+In addition, the Foundation supports a national network of lifelong learning programs for seasoned adults, the Osher Lifelong Learning Institutes, which currently operate on the campuses of 122 institutions of higher education from Maine to Alaska and Hawaii.
+Grants to select cultural and arts organizations are made in the San Francisco Bay Area and the State of Maine.

 Previously, Bitterman served as President and CEO of The James Irvine Foundation and before that as President and CEO of KQED, a major American public broadcasting center.
 She has served as Director of the Hawaii Public Broadcasting Authority, the Voice of America, the Hawaii State Department of Commerce and Consumer Affairs, and the East-West Center's Institute of Culture and Communication.
 Bitterman currently is a director of Bank of Hawaii, Bay Area Council Economic Institute, The Bernard Osher Foundation, Commonwealth Club of California, and the Hawaii Community Foundation, and she chairs the PBS Foundation Board.
 She also is an Advisory Council member of the Stanford Institute for Economic Policy Research, the Public Policy Institute of California, and Pacific Forum/CSIS.
 She is an Honorary Member of the National Presswomen's Federation and a Fellow of the National Academy of Public Administration.
 Bitterman received her B.A. from Santa Clara University and her M.A. and Ph.D. from Bryn Mawr College.